hzeller/folve/README.md

     $ fusermount -u /tmp/test-mount

 ### Filter Configuration ###
-Filters are essentially *.wav files containing an impulse response (IR).
+Filters are WAV files containing an impulse response (IR).
 This is used by jconvolver's convolution engine to create a [Finite Impulse Response](http://en.wikipedia.org/wiki/Finite_impulse_response) (FIR) filter and process your audio.

-Text configuration files refer to these *.wav files and add parameters such as filter gain and channel mapping.
+Text configuration files refer to these WAV files and add parameters such as filter gain and channel mapping.
 These configuration files are read by Folve.
 See the samples in the `demo-filters/` directory.
 The README.CONFIG in the [jconvolver](http://apps.linuxaudio.org/apps/all/jconvolver)